raer0/containarr/README.md

 12. ```docker compose up -d``` and you should be good to go!

 ### Part 3: Now what?

+- Visit ```https://containarr.lan``` in your browser.
+- Your browser will complain about an insecure connection because of the self-signed SSL certificate.
+Just bypass the complaints and "proceed anyway".

 #### Note:
 use ```localhost``` for any configurations which ask for an IP address.